Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/quick_demo_full.md

 The completed project is set up for data collection by default, so we must switch it to inference mode.

-3. On the `Simulation Scenario` GameObject, uncheck the `Fixed Length Scenario` component to disable it.
+3. On the `Simulation Scenario` GameObject, uncheck the `Fixed Length Scenario` component to disable it if it is not done already.

+4. On the `Main Camera` GameObject, uncheck the `Perception Camera (Script)` component to disable it if it is not done already.

 ## Putting it together